Air Conditioner Repair Checklist

 - Turn off electricity totally at the breaker or outside device.

 - Clear vegetation waste around the air conditioner.
 Once you’ve removed larger debris within a two-foot range, you can use a paint brush or vacuum to slowly remove dirt from the condenser fins.
-Crooked fins can also affect efficiency, so you can attempt to straighten them with a dinner knife.
+Crooked fins can also affect efficiency.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.

 - Restore the power.